LISTEN TO MY LATEST PODCAST EPISODE

 Fabric distortions

-Another defect that requires a precise eye – fabric distortions come in different forms such as skewing, bowing, and warping.
+Fabric distortions come in different forms such as skewing, bowing, and warping.
 These distortions might not seem like a big deal from afar, but ultimately affect the quality and fit of your garments.
-(Ever had a t-shirt or pants that over time sort of started twisting around your waist or leg?
+(Ever had a t-shirt or pants that look fine but over time sort of started twisting around your waist or leg?
 That’s fabric distortion!)

 Common causes of fabric distortions: lack of pre-treatment, improper handling during yarn/fabric production, excessive loom weaving machine tension